6 FACTS ABOUT TWO-PHASE ORTHODONTIC TREATMENT PARENTS SHOULD KNOW

 2. Two-phase orthodontic treatment can be used to:

 - Help the jaws develop to ensure adequate space for all of the permanent teeth, especially the canines.

 - May reduce the need to pull permanent teeth in the future.

-- Some problems that can be treated quite well in a growing child by may require corrective surgery if treatment occurs after growth ends.
+- Some problems that can be treated quite well in a growing child may require corrective surgery if treatment occurs after growth ends.

 - Normalize the relationship of the upper jaw to the lower jaw, especially in the case of an underbite.
-Intervene in a childs prolonged sucking or abnormal swallowing.
+Intervene in a child’s prolonged sucking or abnormal swallowing.

-- Damaging pressure can move teeth in the wrong directions and/or change the shape of the bone that supports teeth.
+- Damaging pressure can move teeth in the wrong direction and/or change the shape of the bone that supports teeth.
 Tuck in upper front teeth that stick out to reduce the risk of those teeth being broken or knocked

 3. Moving baby teeth is not done for the sake of their appearance.

 - While baby teeth can move during Phase I orthodontic treatment, their movement is part